twing-media/coco/README.md

-# Coco ✨ Colorful console
+# Coco ✨ Colourful console

 ![PREVIEW](images/SS4.png)

-coco makes console colorful using simple functions. some handy functions to make your console output colorful and beautiful. check out the example below to see how easy it is to use coco.
+coco makes console colourful using simple functions. some handy functions to make your console output colourful and beautiful. check out the example below to see how easy it is to use coco.